Samiaum/unmute/README.md

 The easiest way to integrate tool calling into Unmute would be to do so in a way that's fully invisible to Unmute itself - just make it part of the LLM server.
 See [this comment](https://github.com/kyutai-labs/unmute/issues/77#issuecomment-3035220686) on how this can be achieved.
 You'd need to write a simple server in FastAPI to wrap vLLM but plug in the tool call responses.

+## LiveKit agent integration

+The simplified API exposes two endpoints:

+- `POST /stt` or WebSocket `/stt/ws` – send 24 kHz mono PCM audio and receive the transcription.
+- `POST /tts` – send a JSON body `{"text": "Hello"}` and get raw PCM audio in the response.

+A LiveKit agent can connect to these endpoints directly to provide voice capabilities.

 ## Developing Unmute